lonesoulsurfer/Game_of_Life_Attiny13/README.md

 This build is based on another Instructable by Sanuki Udon who created the code and project.

-My contribution is, I created a PCB and front panel for the project and have tweaked some of the parameters in the sketch to make the game run faster and longer.
+My contribution is; I created a PCB and front panel for the project and have tweaked some of the parameters in the sketch to make the game run faster and longer.
+I also added a dufusser to the front of the LED's which I think gives more of a feeling that the cells are alive.

 Original Build on Instructables https://www.instructables.com/Conways-Life-of-Life-of-1616-Cells-Made-With-ATtin/